seanox/review/README.md

 # Changes (Change Log)
-## 1.5.0 2020xxxx (summary of the next version)
+## 1.4.3 2020xxxx (summary of the next version)
+BF: Correction of repeated/multiple searches and replacements in the same file
+CR: Update of the comment format
-CR: Build: Uniform use of ./LICENSE and ./CHANGES
+CR: Uniform use of ./LICENSE and ./CHANGES
-CR: Build: Update to use Java 11
+CR: Update to use Java 11

 [Read more](https://raw.githubusercontent.com/seanox/review/master/CHANGES)